 HOST_BITS_PER_WIDE_INT is at least thirty-two on all platforms.
 Both

-and TREE_INT_CST_LOW
+TREE_INT_CST_HIGH and TREE_INT_CST_LOW return a

-.
-The value of an INTEGER_CST
+HOST_WIDE_INT.
+The value of an INTEGER_CST is interpreted

 as a signed or unsigned quantity depending on the type of the constant.